Success Story: Creekside Elementary School

 - Creekside received the Terry Husseman 2011 Sustainable School Award which the school used to sustain its Waste Watchers program.

-- Custodian Holbrook received a King County Earth Hero at School award in April 2011.
+- Custodian Dave Holbrook received a King County Earth Heroes at School award in April 2011.

 For more information about this school’s conservation achievements and participation in the Green Schools Program, contact: